Monday, October 28, 2024

 with Kelly & Terry in London

 And more luck: turned out our longtime California friends Kelly and Terry were in England and met up with us one day.
 We enjoyed a park walk followed by a pub meal.
-It was to be on another continent with old friends--even though by now this kind of thing isn't rare in our lives.
+It was wild and comforting to be on another continent with old friends--even though by now this kind of thing isn't rare in our lives.
 (An aside: I've been pleased to find alcohol-free beers everywhere in the UK!)

 One day, we took the train into the city.
 There was a lot of activity in Trafalgar Square, large groups carrying Union Jack flags and, to our horror, a couple of Trump signs.
 We learned it was a far-right gathering led by Tommy Robinson, a British anti-immigration campaigner.
 (In a few weeks, many of these people or those like them would be arrested and imprisoned for violent riots, fueled in part by online disinformation, after three young girls were knifed to death by a 17-year-old in Southport.)